kamok/gannett-developer-candidate-exercise/README.md

+##Note to Gannett

+How to get running on your machine:
+1. This app uses Ruby on Rails.
+If you don't have Ruby, Rails, or Bundler, get it via http://railsinstaller.org/en
+2. Clone the repo.
+3. Run `bundle` inside the repo you just cloned.
+4. Run `rake db:migrate` to create the tables.
+If this doesn't work, run `rake db:create` first.
+5. Then run `rails s` to open to app.

+Note:
+1. The 365 days persistence requirement for tying User to their unique profile_id was not met.
+Right now, it persists eternally.
+I contemplated using chron jobs but the implementation was heavy so I skipped that.
+However, what it would do is run a scan for all Users in the database every day and scans for Users where created_date was more than 365 days ago and delete it.
+2. The test coverage in this app is not 100%.
+I ran into some development traps when I stopepd using TDD and one of the classes had a very diffcult to test public interface.
+I inadverdently wrote a imperative shell for the public method, and hiding most of the business logic inside the private methods which it calls.
+This took up a lot of time which exceeded the scope of the challenge.

+Assumptions:
+1. I thought about implementing a caching system for the articles per profile_id.
+Meaning when we have a new User on our app that we previously never seen, we would fetch the content from the endpoint.
+However, if the User did exist (I'm basing this off of the ip address), we would simply fetch the cached version of the articles from our db.

+However, due to the volatile nature of articles in general, I am going to presume that they will change frequently.
+Given that there's no immediate way on the endpoint to tell if the content has changed without actually fetching the content, there's no need for this.

 # Gannett Developer Candidate Exercise

 Greetings!
 This exercise was written to provide developers with an opportunity to show off their mad coding chops.